-Repeat no more than a total of two courses in the Common Core, Flex Core and lower level courses in Area of Concentration.
+Repeat no more than a total of two courses in the nursing degree program requirements at the time of application.
 (May repeat any one course only one time.)

 Achieve a satisfactory score on a Mathematics Calculation Exam during NURS 2024.